Getting a Mortgage in Germany

 Author: Pete Mugleston

 Germany is located in the heart of Europe, yet property prices have remained relatively low for a number of years.
-Not only does this pose a tempting prospect for UK investors, but Germany also boasts its own seaside resorts on the northern coastline – the ideal setting for a holiday home or retirement destination.
+This poses a tempting prospect for UK investors, and Germany also boasts its own seaside resorts on the northern coastline—the ideal setting for a holiday home or retirement destination.

-Customers often come to us with questions on how to get a mortgage in Germany, how easy they are to obtain, what the conditions are and how the German mortgage system works.
-Fortunately, the brokers we work with are experts when it comes to finding mortgages for people overseas, even if they have had bad credit.
+Customers often come to us with questions about how to get a mortgage in Germany, how easy it is to obtain, what the conditions are, and how the German mortgage system works.
+Fortunately, the brokers we work with are experts at finding mortgages for people overseas, even if they have bad credit.

-This article will be covering all this, plus other areas to consider before getting an international mortgage in Germany.
+This article will cover all this and other areas to consider before getting an international mortgage in Germany.

 Can I get a mortgage in Germany?

 It is possible to get a mortgage to buy property in Germany.
 If you were using a mortgage lender in Germany, most lenders will offer loans at 80%.
-Although some lenders will allow you to borrow up to 100% of the property value if you’re not a German citizen you should expect to pay a higher upfront deposit.
+Although some lenders will allow you to borrow up to 100% of the property value, you should expect to pay a higher upfront deposit if you’re not a German citizen.

-Germany is fairly unusual when it comes to property ownership, with over half the country’s residents opting to rent rather than buy.
-10-year tenancy agreements are quite common.
-They are at the bottom of the list of European homeowners, with just 46% of households owning their own home.
+Germany is fairly unusual regarding property ownership, with over half the country’s residents opting to rent rather than buy.
+Ten-year tenancy agreements are quite common.
+However, Germany is at the bottom of the list of European homeowners, with just 46% of households owning their own home.

-People much prefer to rent due to a range of different factors, be it historical, cultural or economical.
+People much prefer to rent due to various factors, be it historical, cultural or economical.

-Although mortgages have been very difficult to obtain in Germany in the past, this is not necessarily the case these days.
-It stands to reason that property in this country could make for good long term investment for non-residents.
+Although mortgages have been very difficult to obtain in Germany in the past, this is not necessarily the case.
+It stands to reason that property in this country could make for good long-term investment for non-residents.

 How to get a mortgage in Germany

-Getting a mortgage in Germany is a very similar process to that of the majority of Europe, including the UK.
+Getting a mortgage in Germany is a very similar process to that of most of Europe, including the UK.

 The steps involved are: